-When it comes to buying or selling real estate, here are 5 common misconceptions that people have when working with successful professional real estate sales representatives:
+When it comes to buying or selling real estate, here are five common misconceptions that people have when working with successful professional real estate sales representatives:

-2. They confuse the number of real estate listings with the importance of closings.
+- They confuse the number of real estate listings with the importance of closings.
 The number of listings an agent has does not necessarily reflect the agent’s experience in getting tough deals closed.
 Ask a prospective agent how many deals they have closed over the past years.
 It’s a great indicator of how they and their staff deal with problems that almost invariably arise in real estate.
-No matter how glitzy the marketing efforts, selling real estate must equate into real estate closings – otherwise what’s the point?
+No matter how glitzy the marketing efforts, selling real estate must equate into real estate closings, otherwise, what’s the point?

-3. They accept agent referrals without further evaluation.
-The real estate transaction requires a number of services from third-party providers.
+- They accept agent referrals without further evaluation.
+The real estate transaction requires a lot of services from third-party providers.
 Title insurance companies insure the legal title to the property for owners.
-Mortgage applications can be originated in the same office as the real estate company.
-Federal law requires that any affiliation between a real estate broker and a third party provider to a transaction be disclosed.
-However, experienced agents have providers that they frequently use and are not required to disclose, such as an on-going business relationship.
-Take for instance, home inspectors (always have the property inspected) who determine the overall condition of a property for a buyer.
+Mortgage applications can originate in the same office as the real estate company.
+Federal law requires that any affiliation between a real estate broker and a third-party provider to a transaction be disclosed.
+However, experienced agents have providers that they frequently use and are not required to disclose, such as an ongoing business relationship.
+Take, for instance, home inspectors (always have the property inspected) who determine the overall condition of a property for a buyer.
 They are largely dependent upon referrals from agents.
 Therefore, buyers should ask the nature of the agent’s relationship with their referral in order to avoid later disappointment should they find an opinion or service was improperly influenced.

-4. They accept legal advice from agents.
+- They accept legal advice From agents.
 Disclaimer: There are highly experienced agents who are as knowledgeable as some attorneys on how the law treats real estate, but they are smart enough to reserve comments on the law with clients.
 This is because agents that fail to heed the distinction between advising on real estate marketing and dispensing legal advice sooner or later find themselves in hot water for practicing law without a license.
 Agent opinions regarding the legal consequences of property title, legal relationships, and legal definitions cannot be relied upon.
-Don’t assume than an agent has any “legal knowledge” just because they handle large amounts of paperwork common in real estate deals.
-The sure-fired litmus test for when to seek competent legal advice is when an agent or other party to the transaction says “you don’t need to get an attorney.”
+Don’t assume that an agent has any “legal knowledge” just because they handle large amounts of paperwork common in real estate deals.
+The sure-fire litmus test for when to seek competent legal advice is when an agent or other party to the transaction says “you don’t need to get an attorney”.

 About the Author: Since 1990, David Soble has represented lenders, loan servicers, consumers and business owners on residential and commercial real estate, finance and compliance issues.
 He has been involved in thousands of real estate transactions, being responsible for billions in real estate loan portfolios throughout his career.
 He has over 24 years of real estate and lending law experience to support his tempered cynicism.